 3 Zoom - Use the two buttons provided or a two-fingers pinch in the screen area to zoom in and out.
-Low levels of zoom provide a good overview of the I/O patch but disable crosspoint operation to prevent accidental changes.
+Low levels of zoom provide a good overview of the I/O patch but disable cross-point operation to prevent accidental changes.

-4 Sources - The source number is greyed out if already patched, highlighted in red if +48V is detected at the socket, or striped (grey and black) if an incompatible module is fitted, for example an output module in a DX32.
+4 Sources - The source number is greyed out if already patched, highlighted in red if +48V is detected at the socket, or striped when the input is not available in the current system configuration.